electricimp/AgentStorage/README.md

 ```

 ## write(key, data)
-The write method inserts or updates data at the specified key, and returns inserted/updated value.
+The write method inserts or updates data in the `server.save` table and returns the inserted/updated value.

 ```squirrel
 http.onrequest(function(req, resp) {